mransan/bs-ocaml-protoc-json/README.md

 Protobuf JSON Runtime for BuckleScript
 --------------------------------------

-> This package provide the runtime library in BuckleScript (OCaml) to be used
+> This package provide the runtime library in BuckleScript to be used with
 > generated code from [ocaml-protoc](https://github.com/mransan/ocaml-protoc/).

 Installation - Prerequesites